 Just like Sonia at the masquerade ball, Maria, who showed her true self here, also moved Nicholas's heart.

 When taking care of Prince Andrew, the friendship between Maria and Natasha was established after she showed her true nature and Natasha showed her love for the world.

 Quite a bit of the meaning of "the combination of Dai and hairpin" in Dream of Red Mansions.

-At the end of the story, Maria, who married Nicholas, dared to admit to Natasha her hostility towards Sonia before and after marriage, which further enriched the character and completed her growth.
+At the end of the story, Maria, who married Nicholas, dares to admit to Natasha her hostility towards Sonia before and after marriage, which further enriches the character and completes her growth.

 Sonia and Maria are not only in love with Nicholas but also mirror images of each other.
 Although Maria is not as beautiful and pitiful as Sonia, her character journey is also full of hardships and ups and downs, and the final happiness is hard-won, showing what Sonia lacks most: the courage to show herself.

 Maria not only has the divinity of the Virgin Mary, but after her father's death, she breaks free from the shackles to reflect her true humanity and finally obtains love and happiness.

 What Tolstoy mainly expresses through this character is that the appearance of the true self is better than all material and spiritual makeup.